-- (a) national competitive tendering where the public procurement is of a minor value and - (i) the works, goods or services are widely available in Saint Lucia at a competitive price, - (ii) the works are labour intensive and most suitable for suppliers in Saint Lucia, - (iii) the works are scattered geographically or spread over time; or - (b) in the case of the monetary thresholds specified in Schedule 3, regional or international competitive tendering where sufficient competition does not exist in Saint Lucia.

-(4) Where national competitive tendering is used, the invitation to tender is published in the Gazette and one newspaper of wide circulation in Saint Lucia.

-(5) Where regional or international competitive tendering is used, the invitation to tender is published in one regional and one international newspaper.
+- the works, goods or services are widely available in Saint Lucia at a competitive price, - (ii) the works are labour intensive and most suitable for suppliers in Saint Lucia, - (iii) the works are scattered geographically or spread over time; or - (b) in the case of the monetary thresholds specified in Schedule 3, international competitive tendering where sufficient competition does not exist in Saint Lucia.
+(Amended by Act 13 of 2020) - (4) Where national competitive tendering is used, the invitation to tender is published in the Gazette and one newspaper of wide circulation in Saint Lucia. - (5) Where international competitive tendering is used, the invitation to tender is published in one regional and one international newspaper.
+(Amended by Act 13 of 2020)